 It actually started with pregnancy.
 I didn’t want to share aluminum from my deodorant with my daughter in the womb.
 There may not be enough studies to connect aluminum with the development of my baby, but there are a number of studies connecting it with so many other things.
-I began my search for an alternative.
+I began my search for an alternative, something more aligned with clean beauty products.
 I assure you it was a stinky process.

 Then I started thinking more about my shampoos and soaps.
 The jury is still out on the connection of parabens to certain cancers.
 The potential connection was enough for me to say no. I found some cleaner options.

 When my kids were born, I made the decision to only use mineral-based sunscreens on them.
 Many of the chemical-based sunscreens are unsafe for the environment because of their effect on ocean life.
 Those same chemicals are also associated with hormone disruption in humans.